dresch86/docxtobb-java/README.md

 *A: Yes, please create an [Issue](https://github.com/dresch86/docxtobb-java/issues) here on GitHub.
 Remember, this is and will be a community-driven effort so a request does not guarantee fulfillment.
 I will happily accept pull requests though! :-)*

 **Q: Can I run DocxToBB on MacOS?**
-*A: While the program will build and run on MacOS since its written in Java, I do not have Mac hardware to build a .dmg for distribution.
-I do expect in the near future to be able to remedy this, but for now I can only provide a Windows installer.*
+*A: Since the program is Java based it will run on any platform that can run Java.
+Travis CI/CD builds the .dmg and .pkg files for release however they are not signed by Apple since I do not have an Apple Developers Account.
+If you try to run the macOS files under releases you will get an error that they are damaged when they are not.
+To install unsigned macOS applications please see the [following link](https://secure.clcbio.com/helpspot/index.php?pg=kb.page&id=323).*

 ## Requirements
 ### For Running